 All changes to the Services will be subject to the change control procedure set out in the Clearstream Policies.
 Subject to this, this Agreement may not be varied except by means of a written document signed by or on behalf of each party.

 This Agreement is for the benefit of the parties, and is not intended to benefit or be enforceable by any third party; and the exercise of the parties' rights under this Agreement is not subject to the consent of any third party.

 If any provision of the Agreement (whether in part or in whole) is held by a court of competent jurisdiction to be illegal, invalid or unenforceable the remaining provisions of the Agreement shall remain in full force and effect.

-> Any waiver of any breach of any provision of the Agreement will not constitute a waiver of any prior, concurrent or subsequent breach of the same or any other provisions of the Agreement.
+If either party delays in acting upon a breach of this Agreement that delay will not be regarded as a waiver of that breach.
+Any waiver of any breach of any provision of the Agreement will not constitute a waiver of any prior, concurrent or subsequent breach of the same or any other provisions of the Agreement.

-> The headings to the sections of this Agreement are for convenience only.
+The headings to the sections of this Agreement are for convenience only.

 The Agreement shall be governed by the laws of England and the parties submit to the exclusive jurisdiction of the Courts of England.